 All areas of study within the department include a senior internship program for application of college concepts and training.
-Family and consumer sciences majors, except those in early childhood education, complete a one-semester cooperative learning experience at the cooperative management and housing laboratory, Duncan Hall, located on Russell Avenue.
+Family and consumer sciences majors, except those in integrated early childhood, complete a one-semester cooperative learning experience at the cooperative management and housing laboratory, Duncan Hall, located on Russell Avenue.

-Family and consumer sciences majors may join the Carson-Newman student member section of the American Association of Family and Consumer Sciences, the Student Academy of Nutrition and Dietetics, the Student Design Association, the Interior Design Student Organization, and may be eligible for membership in Kappa Omicron Nu, the FCS national scholastic honor society.
+Family and consumer sciences majors may join the Carson-Newman student member section of the American Association of Family and Consumer Sciences, the Association for the Education of Young Children, the Student Academy of Nutrition and Dietetics, the Student Design Association, the Interior Design Student Organization, and may be eligible for membership in Kappa Omicron Nu, the FCS national scholastic honor society.